You to trust first who you would like to trust you

 Require reciprocity

-Require reciprocity is for both persons having the same trustful code for each other.
+Require reciprocity is for both persons having the same trustful-evil code for each other.
+Default is not requiring reciprocity

 Get my

-Get my is a field for additionally giving objects offerorship when sending to hell.
+Get my is a field for additionally giving objects to the offeror when being sent to hell.
+Default is not getting anything (it is better to ask for – use it as a grant)

 Expires in